initpy/go-book/preface.rst

 In fact, if we were to compare Go to something, it would be a modern C. Yes, that's a strong statement that calls for a justification.
 Being a C programmer myself, C has its very own dear place in my heart, a place that won't be shared by anything else.
-But Go earned my respect and that of many othersthanks to its simplicity, efficiency and smart concepts that this book aims to demonstrate.
+But Go earned my respect and that of many others thanks to its simplicity, efficiency and smart concepts that this book aims to demonstrate.

 Go comes with some new syntax and idioms but not too many.
 Enough to make things